FINLAND Safer Internet Centre

 Finnish Safer Internet Centre

-Altogether 41 organizations (covering ministries, state departments, telecom operators, data security companies, media companies and NGO’s) are engaged in MLW 2014.
-We have planned all MLW campaigns and materials together.
+In SID 2015 altogether 42 organizations (covering ministries, state departments, telecom operators, data security companies, media companies and NGO’s) were engaged in preparations and implementation of MLW.
+We planned all MLW campaigns and materials together.
 As their input, the organisations gave their expertice, volunteer work, free media space or funding to MLW campaigns and events.
 National Audiovisual Institute carries the main responsibility for Media Literacy Week, but basically it is a joint effort of all participating organizations.

 Themes, campaigns, awareness materials and events for MLW were planned in three parallel working groups, which started working actively in September 2014.
 Each working group consists of 3-8 participants from participating organizations.
 All working group members participated actively in material production.